List of Miracleman characters: Fictional character biography

 Born Elizabeth Sullivan, Liz has been married to Mike Moran for sixteen years by 1982.
 She is 36 at the time and very much in love with her husband despite the pair being unable to have children.
-Liz's career as a professional illustrator covers the majority of their living expenses, something she doesn't mind but which Mike feels guilty about.
-Following Miracleman's return she immediately realises there must be some truth to what he says, though she reacts with disbelief much of his purported origin - in particular to the existence of the Key Harmonic of the Universe, Dicky Dauntless' name and the idea of a villain called Young Nastyman.
+Liz's career as a professional illustrator covers the majority of their living expenses, something she does not mind but which Mike feels guilty about.
+Following Miracleman's return she immediately realises there must be some truth to what he says, though she reacts with disbelief much of his purported origin.
 However she becomes convinced that the story is at least partially true and spends the night with Miracleman.
 The following day she and Mike visit Johnny Bates, CEO of Sunburst Cybernetics.
 However they find he is still actually the superhuman Kid Miracleman, and attacks them when Mike realises.
 Miracleman attempts to fend his former ally off, with limited success.
 They eventually escape only when Kid Miracleman accidentally says his change-word and returns to being the juvenile Bates.

 Despite being shaken by the encounter she helps Mike and Miracleman find out more about themselves, buying a stack of comics to help research and accompanying them to Dartmoor to carry out tests.
 She also breaks it to Mike that she is pregnant with Miracleman's baby.
 The following weeks are difficult as Mike struggles with his growing insecurities, while Liz worries that the baby will be abnormal.
 She also develops a growing awareness of the danger Miracleman presents to them after Mike only avoids death at the hands of Evelyn Cream due to the latter deciding to disobey his orders.
 Just before the baby is due she is kidnapped by Gargunza and taken to Paraguay.
 She largely takes this situation with calm, and even asks Gargunza about his history - though she is stunned when he finally tells her of his aim of implanting his consciousness in the baby's body.
 Despite Gargunza temporarily reverting him to Mike, Miracleman is able to free her and take her to more pleasant surroundings.
 After Miracleman delivers the baby they are both stunned when it utters "ma-ma" moments later.

-Following Winter's birth Liz's mental wellbeing rapidly unravels both due to her daughter controlling her moods and the ongoing drama Miracleman brings to their lives.
-While the former means she doesn't baulk when feeding Winter solids within weeks of her birth, the latter finally gets too much for her after the Qys and Warpsmiths come into their lives.
+Following Winter's birth, Liz's mental wellbeing rapidly unravels both due to her daughter controlling her moods and the ongoing drama Miracleman brings to their lives.
+While the former means she does not baulk when feeding Winter solids within weeks of her birth, the latter finally gets too much for her after the Qys and Warpsmiths come into their lives.
 Despite still loving both Mike and Miracleman she goes to stay with her sister in Yarmouth, after which her growing awareness that Winter is influencing her leads her to move out permanently.